 Young people regularly exposed to second-hand smoke in the home inhale about the same amount of nicotine as if they were smoking 60-150 cigarettes a year.8 This is enough to be considered an occasional smoker, increasing their risk of lung cancer by 20%-30%, and doubles the likelihood of them becoming a smoker later in life.3,9, In 2007, around 1 in 12 Australian households (8%) with children under 15 years had a household member that smoked inside the home.

 A developing baby can be affected by ETS if the mother smokes or if she is exposed to tobacco smoke during pregnancy.
 Exposure to second-hand smoke during pregnancy can reduce the growth and health of babies and increase the risks of a number of complications and illness for both mother and baby.
 Babies born to women who smoke during pregnancy have a greater chance of premature birth, low birth weight, stillbirth and infant mortality.
-Smoking during pregnancy can also affect the development of baby’s lungs which increases the risk for many health problems.3 Top of page
+Smoking during pregnancy can also affect the development of baby’s lungs which increases the risk for many health problems.3

 1) World Health Organisation’s (WHO) Facts on Tobacco and Second-Hand Smoke

 2) U.S. Department of Health and Human Services, National Centre for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health.
 The health consequences of involuntary exposure to tobacco smoke: a report of the Surgeon General 2006.